rhumlover/uber-sudoku/readme.md

 ## Specs

 - This sudoku has to work without the need of a server.
 It will store state directly in the browser.
-It has to work online, of course, but can be launched 'locally' too.
+It has to work online, of course, but can be launched 'locally' too
+- It has to work on the latest browsers (Firefox, Chrome, IE 10) and has to be mobile-friendly (modern chrome/ android browser/ iOS)
+- An appealing UI.
+We might want to fancy a game, after all, an unfriendly design a day keeps the fun away

 The stack: